tremor-rs/tremor-www/docs/api.md

 ## Schemas

-JSON Schema for types defioned in the Tremor REST API.
+JSON Schema for types defioned in the Tremor REST API

 ### Schema for type: __version__
 <a name="schema-version"></a>

-Version information:
+Version information

 ```json
 {